 McCambridge, Sylvia Koscina, Maria Rohm, Klaus Kinski.

-The Marquis de Sade partakes in black magic, sexual perversions and sacrificing young
+Justine, (Power), suffers at the hands of the Marquis de Sade who partakes in black magic, sexual perversions and sacrificing young

-A film that tries to portray plenty of perversions, but is not an accurate account of the
+A film that tries to portray plenty of fairly mild perversions, but is not an accurate account of the

 infamous sadist's exploits.